hyperledger-archives/sawtooth-core/README.md

 Documentation for how to run and extend Sawtooth is available here: https://sawtooth.hyperledger.org/docs/

+Hyperledger Sawtooth Core Developers Setup Guide can be found here: [BUILD.md](BUILD.md)

 Running examples of Sawtooth blockchains can be found here: https://sawtooth.hyperledger.org/examples/

 Project Status
 -----------------

 This project is an _active_ Hyperledger project.
 It was proposed to the community and documented [here](https://docs.google.com/document/d/1j7YcGLJH6LkzvWdOYFIt2kpkVlLEmILErXL6t-Ky2zU/edit).
 Information on what _Active_ entails can be found in the [Hyperledger Project Lifecycle document](https://wiki.hyperledger.org/community/project-lifecycle).

 License